-Of each of the 4Cs it is the quality of the diamond cut (or “Make” as it’s known in the trade) where the diamond-cutter genuinely expresses his skill.
-Contrary to what some diamond merchants would like you to believe, every single diamond is unique and prices can vary wildly (even if they appear identical on paper) which is why a diamond should always be selected according to the quality of "Make" rather than simply its certificate.
-As they in trade Buy the Diamond, Not the Cert!
+Of each of the 4Cs it is the quality of the diamond cut (or “Make” in the trade) where the diamond-cutter expresses his skill.
+Contrary to what some diamond merchants would like you to believe, every single diamond is unique and prices can vary wildly (even if they appear identical on paper) which is why a diamond should always be selected according to Make rather than simply its certificate.
+As they say in the trade Buy the Diamond, Not the Paper!

-Diamonds occur naturally in all spectral colours, from red to blue.
+Diamonds occur naturally in a variety of colours, from red to blue.
 However, the most commonly occurring colours are yellow and brown.
-The amount of colour a diamond possesses corresponds to an alphabetical scale beginning with D and ending with Z (the originators of the system began with D in case a whiter diamond was ever found!)
+The amount of colour a diamond possesses corresponds to an alphabetical scale beginning with D and ending with Z (the originators of the system began with D in case a whiter diamond was ever found!).

 Most clients are unnecessarily fixated with diamond clarity.
 If you were to look into most diamonds with a jeweller’s loupe you will most likely see some small imperfections known as “inclusions”, They may look like small clouds or feathers but most will be invisible to the naked eye.
 Inclusions can affect the diamond’s brilliance and fire but they also make your diamond completely unique, like natures own fingerprint.
 They shouldn’t always be seen as a fault, and unless you can see it with naked eye, why worry about it?
 As long as the stone is graded at least SI1 (Slightly Included) or better (which means its clean to the naked eye), you should be fine.